-Allowance for Doubtful Accounts.
-We prepare our allowance for doubtful accounts receivable based on our review of past-due accounts, our past experience of historical write-offs and our current client base.
+Our allowance for doubtful accounts reflects our current estimate of credit losses expected to be incurred over the life of the financial instrument and is determined based on a number of factors.
+We prepare our allowance for doubtful accounts receivable based on our review of past-due accounts, our past experience of historical write-offs, our current client base, when customer accounts exceed 90 days past due and specific customer account reviews.
 While the collectability of outstanding client invoices is continually assessed, the inherent volatility of the energy industry's business cycle can cause swift and unpredictable changes in the financial stability of our clients.
-Our allowance for doubtful accounts was \$250,000 at December 31, 2019, 2018 and 2017.
+Our allowance for doubtful accounts was \$250,000 at December 31, 2020 and 2019.